ttacon/go-utils/db/sqlutil/README.md

 simplifies the retreival of this information, as the following code demonstrates.

-Currently this has only been tested with MySQL, but sqlite will be tested soon.
+Currently this has only been tested with MySQL, but it will be tested with MariaDB soon (should work).
-(I'll also be adding a Postgres version soon, but that will be a little different).
+(I'll also be adding Postgres and sqlite versions soon, but those will be a little different).

 Usage
 =====